 The Maine Studio Works Fellowship and Maine Photo Works Fellowship are intended to support individuals with a wide variety of backgrounds, perspectives, and ways of approaching photography and lens-based craft.
 The program will support individuals who self-identify as benefiting from the elimination of some of the financial barriers to facility access and exhibition opportunities.

-Recognizing obstacles and implicit bias faced by contemporary artists, individuals who are looking to take a risk in their practice, develop as an artist, are at a critical moment in their career, or identify as BIPOC or LGBTQIA+ are encouraged to apply.
+Artists who are looking to take a risk in their practice, develop as an artist, are at a critical moment in their career, or identify as BIPOC or LGBTQIA+ are encouraged to apply

 10-20 image portfolio